Advanced Placement of High School Students

 College Career Pathways

 College Career Pathways is a federally funded partnership between Capital Community College and area high schools.
 College Career Pathways prepares students for today’s highly competitive workplace.
 The Connecticut Board of Regents for High Education has authorized College Career Pathways for all campuses.
-Depending on the high school, students can take college courses in the following career areas: Computer Information and Systems, Computer Networking, Biotechnology, Accounting, Management, Construction Management, and more.
+Depending on the high school, students can take college courses in the following career areas: Computer Information and Systems, Communication Media, Biotechnology, Criminal Justice, Accounting, Business Management, Construction Management, Health Information Management, and more.
 Students are selected on the basis of criteria developed and articulated by a consortium of the participating high schools and published in an articulation agreement available in the College Career Pathways office.

-A student can earn up to fifteen credits by completing designated courses at their local high school.
+A student can earn up to fifteen credits by completing designated courses at her/his local high school.
+On-site and work based learning are also provided by business and industry partners.

 For additional information, contact Karen Binkhorst, the College Career Coordinator at 860-906-5283